ps173/personal-notes/svelte-blog.md

 I choose svelte as a the other framework.
 I wanted to try it for the longest time.
 And thus I choose svelte.

 I like lot of stuff about svelte.
-The idea of keeping things less complex is very likeable.
+The idea of keeping things less complex and fast to code is very likeable.
 If I would have tried using svelte right after learning js, I think it would be easier than getting used to react.
 Here's my opinion or more of a description of svelte.
 I might be wrong about something so pardon me there as